 The effect a trampoline can have on your grass is usually pretty significant.
 It may be a cause of concern for some home owners who prefer keeping a well manicured lawn.
 People like this frequently ask me and other lawn care professionals whether or not putting a trampoline out in the lawn will kill the grass… and if it will kill off a big spot in the lawn, how can it be stopped.

-Most of the time a trampoline placed in the lawn will kill the grass over time unless precautions are made in advance.
-The jumping mat filters out direct sunlight and blocks water from getting to the grass underneath making it very hard for the grass to stay alive, especially if the trampoline is very big.
+When a trampoline is permanently placed in a lawn and precautions are not made to preserve the lawn-space under the trampoline it will usually kill the grass under the jumping mat if given enough time.
+Jumping mats filter out direct sunlight to the grass below and can stop water from getting to the soil underneath making it very hard for the grass to stay alive over the long term.

-The thing is though that there are a number of things you can do to prolong the life of your grass and to help it to thrive, even under the less than ideal circumstance.
+The thing is though that there are a number of things you can do to prolong the life of your grass (even if you have a type that requires more water and sunlight) and to help it to thrive, even under the less than ideal circumstance.

 Let’s jump into this topic a little more and I’ll explain to you why exactly some grasses die off when you place a trampoline on them and why others don’t.